 Silver was a more popular unit of currency than gold, right until the late 1800s.
 The silver standard preceded the gold standard, but the question is still the same.
 Why is silver typically quoted in USD?

-As the US dollar became the world’s reserve currency, the ripple effect carried on to metal other than gold — the explanation is that simple.
+As the US dollar became the world’s reserve currency, the ripple effect carried on to metal other than gold.
 Great Britain also had a major influence on silver prices being quoted in US dollars, not to mention that the “pound sterling” carries silver in its name.

 The island empire’s relations with the US most likely contributed to how we see silver prices today.